9 Health Issues You Can Develop If You Don’t Get Enough Sleep

 "Studies have shown that people with insomnia have a greater risk of developing depression," Rebecca Lee, registered nurse and founder of Remedies For Me, tells Bustle.
 So if you aren't getting enough sleep — or are worried that you have insomnia — it's something you'll want to look into, ASAP.

-Start by developing good sleep hygiene, which means slowing down in the evening, unplugging from the day, and getting ready for bed at the same time each night.
+To start, work on developing good sleep hygiene, which means slowing down in the evening, unplugging from the day, and getting ready for bed at the same time each night, all in an effort to get more restful sleep.

-If that doesn't help you get to sleep, consider reaching out to a doctor for advice.
-Sleep is so important to overall health, that you'll want to make it a top priority and get as much quality rest as you can — so you'll be less likely to develop these health issues in the future.
+If that doesn't help, consider reaching out to a doctor for advice.
+Sleep is so important to overall health that you'll want to make it a top priority and get as much quality rest as you can — so you'll be less likely to develop these health issues in the future.